Ababu Namwamba

-Ababu Namwamba E.G.H. (full name Ababu Tawfiq Pius Namwamba) is a Kenyan politician and former Cabinet secretary for Youth Affairs, Sports and the Arts, having been appointed by President William Ruto.
+Ababu Tawfiq Pius Namwamba E.G.H. is a Kenyan politician and former Cabinet Secretary for Youth Affairs, Sports and the Arts, having been appointed by President William Ruto.
 He is an international lawyer trained in Nairobi and Washington, DC.
 Since 2016 he has been the leader of the Labour Party of Kenya.
-Ababu is also the immediate Former Chief Administrative Secretary of the Ministry of Foreign Affairs of the Republic of Kenya.
+Namwamba is also the immediate Former Chief Administrative Secretary of the Ministry of Foreign Affairs of the Republic of Kenya.
+He serves as Kenya's High Commissioner to the Republic of Uganda, having been appointed by Ruto on January 21, 2026.
+Prior to this appointment, Namwamba was serving as Kenya's Permanent Representative to UNEP.

 Biography

 Ababu Namwamba was born in Jinja, Uganda to Kenyan parents on 23 December 1975, and raised in Uganda and later Kenya.
-Outside politics he is a public interest attorney specializing in international human rights and constitutional law, and a former columnist with leading newspapers in Kenya.

 Legal practice

 Ababu Namwamba holds a Bachelor of Laws degree from the University of Nairobi and a Master of Laws degree in International Law from American University Washington College of Law.
-Before his election to Parliament in 2007 on his first attempt, he had already built an impressive profile as a public interest attorney and crusader for accountable government.
+Before his election to Parliament in 2007 on his first attempt, he had served as a public interest attorney and advocate for accountable government.
 He was Chief Counsel at The Chambers of Justice, a public interest trust he founded in 2002 and ran alongside his law firm, Ababu Namwamba Attorneys-at-Law.

-Namwamba is among pioneers in public interest litigation for the defenseless.
 In 2004 he won a landmark legal battle in which his client, a Kenyan-born Pakistani, had been wrongfully accused of terrorism.
 It was the first case of its kind in Kenya.

 In 2003, he secured a historic ruling in a constitutional case that affirmed the right of children living with HIV/AIDS to attend public schools unfettered.
 He filed the case for Chambers of Justice and Nyumbani Children's Home after two schools in Ngong’ and Karen barred children from Nyumbani for their HIV status.
-This case won Namwamba international acclaim, winning him the 2004 Global Justice Award which he received in Amsterdam, Netherlands.
+This case won him the 2004 Global Justice Award which he received in Amsterdam, Netherlands.
 He was inducted onto the roll of Young Global Leaders by the World Economic Forum in 2009.

-As counsel for Swiss national Marianne Brynner, Namwamba was again in the public eye in 2004/5 as he played a central role in the last probe into the mysterious death of former Kenyan Foreign Affairs Minister, the late Dr. Robert Ouko.
+From 2004 to 2005, as counsel for Swiss national Marianne Brynner, Namwamba played a central role in the last probe into the death of former Kenyan Foreign Affairs Minister Dr. Robert Ouko.

-This was also the period that saw Namwamba active on the international lobbying circuit, strongly advocating for international human rights, fair trade practices and debt relief for Africa through platforms like the World Social Forum in such far flung locations as Mumbai, India and Porto Alegre, Brazil.
-Locally, he pressed for responsible governance through the unique "After the Promise" annual governance report card.
-An avid reader and consummate writer, the Hubert Humphrey Fellow/Fulbright alumnus was also a regular columnist with the Sunday Nation and later Standard on Sunday, Kenya's top two newspapers, where he wrote weekly political analysis for over five years.
+Namwamba was also active in international lobbying at this time, advocating for international human rights, fair trade practices and debt relief for Africa through platforms like the World Social Forum in Mumbai, India and Porto Alegre, Brazil.
+Locally, he pressed for responsible governance through the "After the Promise" annual governance report card.
+He was also a regular columnist with the Sunday Nation and later Standard on Sunday, Kenya's top two newspapers, where he wrote weekly political analysis for over five years.